 "Les Malins Plaisirs" (Wicked Pleasures) is a 10 day festival of music, theatre, opera and comedy in Montreuil and surrounding villages.
-It's put on by an extremely professional group of Parisian artistes and celebrates its 25th anniversary in 2014.
+It's put on by an extremely professional group of Parisian artistes and actors and it celebrated its 25th anniversary in 2014.

 Day trips can easily be made to Paris, Lille (for "La Piscine" art gallery and museum) or Arras by train or Bruges in Belgium by car.

 In autumn, there are harvest festivals and a delightful outdoor soup and bread festival.
-In October Montreuil hosts "La Frappadingue", an assault course through mud attracting about 750 competitors and many more cheering supporters each year.
+In September Montreuil hosts "La Frappadingue", a 12 kilometre assault course through mud attracting about 6000 competitors and many more cheering supporters each year.
 There are maritime festivals in Etaples, winter concerts and Christmas fairs in nearby towns and villages.
 Le Touquet has unusual Christmas lights and a brilliant outdoor skating rink.

 There is a market every Saturday in Montreuil's main square, about 10 minutes walk from the house, and several supermarkets.

 Please note, although Montreuil is called "sur mer" (on the sea) the sea receded 400 years ago! and the nearest beaches are 30 minutes away by car, train or bus or about an hour off-road by bike.